 It’s hard for teachers to see parents who don’t care.

 These are the parents who say less about their children.
-There is often no communication between them and the teacher about the ward and may never ever be known or seen by the teacher.
+There is often no communication between them and the teacher about the ward, and they may never be known or seen by the teacher.

-For those who just send their child(ren), they send to school, break my heart.
-I have thought many children back then and never knew their parents.
-They never border about anything education, they don’t ask about homework, grades, their friends.
+For those who just send their child(ren) to school, it breaks my heart.
+I have seen many children back then who never knew their parents.
+They never bothered about anything educational; they don’t ask about homework, grades, or their friends.
 It’s just not fair to be unconcerned.

 Defending children all the time, when they have actually gone wrong, can make them develop bad attitudes.
 Such parents are almost like dismissive parents.
-Defending the child at all times makes him or her feel everything he or she does or says is right.
-This is a very bad move and you are destroying the child if you are a parent of this kind.
+Defending the child at all times makes him or her feel that everything he or she does or says is right.
+This is a very bad move, and you are destroying the child if you are a parent of this kind.
 No one speaks or says something bad about your child.
-For you…”Everyone has a bad child” Well, watch out.
+For you… “Everyone has a bad child.”
+Well, watch out.

 It’s an understandable impulse, but it may be holding their kids back

-The kind of parents teachers secretly can not be discussed without talking about the “yes” but no action parents group.
+The kind of parents teachers secretly cannot discuss without talking about are the “yes” but no action parents.

-Have you as a parent being invited by a teacher or have you being invited to your ward’s school to discuss a certain behaviour or action before?
-Did you act to correct it or did you do something about it?
+Have you, as a parent, been invited by a teacher, or have you been invited to your ward’s school to discuss a certain behaviour or action before?
+Did you act to correct it, or did you do something about it?

 If you never took action, then you belong to this group.
-You say yes to the good suggestions from your ward’s school or you agreed to support the school to help your ward out of a certain situation, but you have not shown commitment.
+You said yes to the good suggestions from your ward’s school, or you agreed to support the school to help your ward out of a certain situation, but you have not shown commitment.

 The ‘yeses’ parent who doesn’t do anything even after repeated meetings with school leadership is frustrating and making it difficult for the school to help the child.